planetrl/planetrl.github.io/draft.md

 Thus, Equation 10 bounds both the multi-step and one-step predictive distributions of the model.
 In the next paragraph, we alleviate the limitation that a particular $p_d$ does not consider the $d-1$ most recent observations at each time step and arrive at our final objective.

 **Latent overshooting**&nbsp;&nbsp; We introduced a bound on predictions of a given distance $d$.
 However, for planning we need accurate predictions not just for a fixed distance but for all distances up to the planning horizon.
-We introduce latent overshooting for this, an objective function for latent sequence models that generalizes the standard variational bound (\cref{eq:elbo}) to train the model on multi-step predictions of all distances $1 \leq d \leq D$,
+We introduce latent overshooting for this, an objective function for latent sequence models that generalizes the standard variational bound (Equation 3) to train the model on multi-step predictions of all distances $1 \leq d \leq D$,

 <div style="text-align:left;">
 <img src="assets/fig/eq8.png" style="display: block; margin: auto; width: 75%;"/>